LGBTQ rights in the United States: Identity documents

 Legal requirements each state has for altering the sex on one's birth certificate as of June 2025.

-An executive order signed in the first hours of President Trump's second administration defined, for all purposes of the federal government, sex as binary, removing the federal recognition of non binary genders.
+An executive order signed in the first hours of President Donald Trump's second administration defined, for all purposes of the federal government, sex as binary, removing the federal recognition of non binary genders.
 It is also expected to prevent the federal government from allowing gender changes by people who are transgender.

 Different procedures and requirements for legal name changes and gender marker changes on birth certificates, drivers licenses, social security identification and passports exist and can be inconsistent.
 Many states require gender reassignment surgery to change their name and gender marker.
 Also, documents that do not match each other can present difficulties in conducting personal affairs - particularly those which require multiple, matching forms of identification.
 Furthermore, having documents that do not match a person's gender presentation has been reported to lead to harassment and discrimination.